 Despite the large number of claims in the dataset, some providers and clinics may have only a small number of patients for some measures.
-In the aggregation process, patients were 'lost' (about 33 percent) because only patients who were continuously enrolled in health plans during the measurement period were counted.
-Additionally, some patients were not captured in the measures because: (1) their condition may not have been coded in a claim, (2) they are not members of a participating health plan, (3) they don't meet extremely strict inclusion criteria (especially asthma and heart disease measures), or (4) they were assigned to a different provider.
-In some cases, the provider may not have had a full-time, full-year experience at the medical group during the measurement period (July 1, 2012 - June 30, 2013).
+In the aggregation process, patients are 'lost' (about 33 percent) because only patients who were continuously enrolled in health plans during the measurement period are counted.
+Additionally, some patients are not captured in the measures because: (1) their condition may not have been coded in a claim, (2) they are not members of a participating health plan, (3) they don't meet extremely strict inclusion criteria (especially asthma and heart disease measures), or (4) they were assigned to a different provider.